-For nearly two decades we at CatComm have been working towards a long-term vision, building the basis for a full-fledged community-led and community-controlled integration of favelas with the formal city.
+Meanwhile, for nearly two decades we at CatComm have been working towards a long-term vision, building the basis for a full-fledged community-led and community-controlled integration of favelas with the formal city.
 CatComm was founded on the basis of favela communities’ attributes, built over generations, that already existed but were unrecognized, and so we began a long-term mission of strengthening, recognizing, and building on that potential.

-In the wake of the elections, all of these years of work may be upended or entirely interrupted.
-At the very least we will have to shift course.
-The CatComm team has come up with five courses of action, depending on the unfolding of the situation in Brazil, each of which would involve slight or large variations to our current programming.
-In all of them, we are committed to ensuring the safety of our collaborators and community organizers, in particular favela-based journalists and communicators.
-We will also continue to develop each one of our current programs:
+As we observe and react to the new political scenario in Rio de Janeiro, we recognize that all of these years of work may be upended or entirely interrupted.
+At the very least we are having to shift course.
+The CatComm team has come up with five courses of action, depending on the unfolding of the situation in Brazil, each of which involves slight or large variations to our previous programming.
+In all of them, we are committed to ensuring the safety of our collaborators and community organizers, in particular favela-based journalists and communicators, with whom we have already begun to establish support systems.

 Catalytic Communities (CatComm) is an 18-year-old community planning and advocacy nonprofit with 501(c)(3) status in the USA, working on-the-ground across hundreds of Rio’s favelas with local leaders and organizers.